Miss Collegiate USA Organization

 Keia A. Brown, Founder and National Director

 Keia Brown is the founder & President of the Miss Collegiate USA Organization and the National Director of the Miss Collegiate USA Pageant.
 She is an advocate for reducing student loan debt and founder of "Financial Smarts for Students", a financial literacy program.
 Keia is a doctoral student at Frostburg State University with a focus on Higher Education Leadership and has an MFA in Fashion Merchandising from the Academy of Art University in California and an undergraduate degree from Marymount University in Virginia.

 She has been an Executive Board Member of the Delaware-District of Columbia-Maryland Association of Student Financial Aid Administrators for 5 years and was elected as the 2020-2021 Association Chair.
-Keia also is a member of the National Scholarship Providers' Association (NSPA) and is a Women's Minority Mentor and Conference Volunteer.
+Keia also is a member, an Executive Board Member of the National Scholarship Providers' Association (NSPA) and is a Women's Minority Mentor and Conference Volunteer.
 Having competed in pageants since the age of 10, she has held many titles including Miss District of Columbia International 2015, Miss Maryland International 2006, Miss Northern Maryland (MAO), Miss Teen Maryland International, and more.
 A #MoneyMatters contributor for The DC Ladies, she is a past international spokesperson and contributor of SponsorChange, an organization that helps provides funds for those seeking help to obtain money for educational support.

 Keia is no stranger to volunteerism.
 From the early age of 10, she was instilled with family values of helping out in soup kitchens and has been a volunteer for several organizations including The Go Red for Women Campaign-American Heart Association, The Maryland Affiliate of the Susan G. Komen Breast Cancer Foundation (18 years), American Cancer Foundation, and was the founder of a local charity, Heaven Sent School Supply & Toy Drive raising over $6,000 in donations.
 In her spare time, she can be found holding workshops and speaking to students on scholarships and financial aid at places like The Boys & Girls Club, Girl Scouts, A Bigger Picture Inc., Girls Inc. of Dothan, Alabama and colleges and universities.